 A story your team can feel and tell – and your customers can relate to.

-Sometimes a client has the business strategy but can’t express it.
+Sometimes a client has the business strategy but can’t quite express it.
 Sometimes they can – but it’s not translated into a brand strategy.
 Either way, the job is clarity – the kind that moves you forward.
 See how I work

-I’ve spent a lifetime in brand.
-I’ve worked with the big names, like FutureBrand, Landor, and Brand Union on global projects.
-I've worked with brands you've heard of – Bosch, Microsoft, Heineken, Karen Millen, Kingspan, NatWest, Virgin Media – and some you haven’t.
+‘I’ve spent a lifetime in brand.
+I’ve worked with the big names, like FutureBrand, Landor, and Brand Union across global projects.
+With many brands you’ve heard of – Bosch, Microsoft, Heineken, Karen Millen, Kingspan, NatWest, Virgin Media – and some you haven’t.
 Yet.

 The work spans sectors: consumer and B2B, food and fintech, aviation and agriculture.
 I’ve found that the best thinking comes from not getting too comfortable in one category.

 These days I’m independent.
 Working with clients and agencies across Ireland and the UK.
-Which means you get the big thinking without the overhead.
+Which means you get the big thinking without the overhead.’

 Senior roles in leading London and Dublin agencies including Futurebrand, Landor, Brand Union, Dynamo, and Industry.